Rabbi Sherman's Weekly Torah Commentary

 Please join our Shabbat celebration.
 If you are unable to join us in the synagogue, please join us on Channel 1960 on your television set.

-We will welcome Shabbat with the lighting of Shabbat lights in the synagogue at 4:20 PM and at 4:30 PM in the dining room, followed by kiddush and motzi at 5:30 PM.
-Please note time change due to the return to Standard Daylight Time.
+We will welcome Shabbat with the lighting of Shabbat lights at 4:35 PM in the synagogue and at 4:45 PM in the dining room, followed by kiddush and motzi at 5:00 PM.
 Our Shabbat evening service will begin in the synagogue at 6:30 PM.
-Oneg Shabbat following the service will be in the Pavilion.
-Our Shabbat morning service will begin at We will hold our Shabbat morning service at 9:30 AM in the synagogue, followed by kiddush and motzi in the dining room.
+Please join for Oneg Shabbat in the Pavilion following the service.
+Our Shabbat morning service will begin at 9:30 AM in the synagogue, followed by kiddush and motzi in the dining room.

 Shabbat Shalom Rabbi Sherman